 A CDN Can Make Your Site Faster and More Secure

 A Content Delivery Network works by filtering out bad traffic (spam, hacking attempts, etc.) before it reaches your hosting server.
 Because the majority of traffic to any given site is usually some form of commenting or spam bot (ie. not a human), this can significantly lower your hosting bill.
-Additionally, CDN services typically host several servers globally (in the "cloud"), which means your site will load faster in other countries.
-A CDN also caches your content, which means less resources are used during each page load, and subsequently your website loads faster and your users have a better experience (ie. they are less likely to leave your website due to a slow loading page).
+Additionally, CDN services typically host several servers globally (in the “cloud”), which means your site will load faster in other countries.
+A CDN also caches your content, which means fewer resources are used during each page load, and subsequently your website loads faster and your users have a better experience (ie. they are less likely to leave your website due to a slow loading page).

 Here at We Rock Your Web we have found a significant reduction in spam comments, and page speed tests have shown our pages load significantly faster around the world.
 Finally, are hosting bandwidth costs have decreased, and our server is able to handle a larger traffic load.
 We compare two of the top CDN providers, Incapsula and CloudFlare, and ended up choosing the former to host our websites due to their increased performance when it comes to security.